Joyce E. Smith, MA, MFT offers suggestions on how to cope with PTSD caused by infidelity and reclaim your life!

 7. ALTERNATIVE THERAPIES

-All of the methods I’ve listed above are things to help you get headed in the right direction, and begin to give you a sense of control.
-If you find after trying these methods you’re still being triggered, and doing these techniques only feels like a Band-Aid on a gushing wound, you may want to consider investigating some non-traditional therapies that can lead to a more permanent change and rewiring of the neurobiology in your brain.
+All the methods I’ve mentioned aim to guide you in the right direction and provide a sense of control.
+However, if you find that these techniques merely act as a temporary solution, like a Band-Aid on a gushing wound, it might be worth exploring non-traditional therapies.
+These approaches could lead to more lasting changes and rewiring of your brain’s neurobiology.
 On September 29, 2012, the Los Angeles Times published an article discussing some alternative types of therapies.
 Click here for a link to the article.

 I wanted to highlight in particular two types of therapy they mention I’ve found extremely effective and helpful with my clients, particularly when used in combination.